tendermint/tendermint/spec/p2p/p2p-top-level.md

     - consensus might need
         - for liveness that neighborhood is stable
         - proposers are not disconnected?
+    - mempool
-    - mempool might just need that a transaction can reach each validator within a reasonable amount of time (this might be achievable if at no point in time the current graph is connected, but, e.g., something along the lines that the union of the graphs over some period in time is connected.)
+        - might just need that a transaction can reach each validator within a reasonable amount of time (this might be achievable if at no point in time the current graph is connected, but, e.g., something along the lines that the union of the graphs over some period in time is connected.)
+        - sends ordered list of transactions to peers (ordering might also require stability)
+    - evidence: evidence reaches proposer before the evidence expires
     >  talk about the 1-to-1 and the 1-to-many/all delivery guarantees needed by the protocols (do this for each protocol. discuss how these requirements translate into what p2p should guarantee)
+    - blocksync and statesync: mainly request/response protocols
 - What does p2p expect from the reactors? (don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)

+Unclassified expectations (need to figure out where they come from)
+- establish connections
+- end-to-end encrypted
+- prioritization of messages
+- non blocking
+- don't trust peers (DDOS-resistant)
+- manual configuration possible

 ## Context of this document